deephealthproject/eddl/README.md

 ## Build from source

 If you are installing from source, you will need a C++11 compiler.
-Also, we highly recommend installing an [Anaconda environment](https://docs.conda.io/en/latest/miniconda.html) or also you can use a docker image (see below).
+We highly recommend installing an [Anaconda environment](https://docs.conda.io/en/latest/miniconda.html) or also you can use a docker image (see below).

 If you want to compile with CUDA support, install